-Today, in addition to having made a successful transition from guiding to Web-design manager for a major corporation, Cutchin is also the man behind the curtain at the popular fly-fishing blog Midcurrent.com, which often reprints stories from SFF for a Web audience.
+Today, in addition to having made a successful transition from guiding to web-marketing manager for a major corporation, Cutchin is also the man behind the curtain at the popular fly-fishing website MIDCURRENT.

 So that leaves me, the alleged weak link.